karantamang9/microservice-architecture/README.md

 ![Untitled Diagram (2)](https://github.com/karantamang9/mycom/assets/159943424/707c0680-c285-4d59-b1a3-b689961322a8)
 ### AWS Microservice architecture for hyper-local grocery delivery company :
                     It has leveraged many core AWS services to provide an agile, flexible, and scalable architecture.
-The following list outlines some of the AWS services used in the current generation of the solution:
+The following list outlines some of the AWS services used in the current generation of the solution.
 -   Amazon Elastic Kubernetes Service (Amazon EKS) clusters — for running scalable microservices.
 -   Amazon Aurora — a data store to leverage the benefits of serverless architectures and multiple replications.
 -   Mongo DB — so the open-source NoSQL database can run on EC2 clusters.